What Is Skin Cycling? A Beginner’s Guide to Smarter Routines

 • Use mandelic acid (gentle AHA) or PHA for exfoliation

-• Layer hydrating serums before and after actives
+• Layer hydrating serums before and after products

 Keep in mind